Anyone can reach crisis point.

-If you are in financial crisis, you can get free & confidential advice from a trained Citizens Advice adviser by calling 08082082138 (open Monday to Friday, 9am-5pm).
+If you are in financial crisis, you can get free and confidential advice from a trained Citizens Advice adviser by calling 08082082138 (open Monday to Friday, 9am-5pm).

 Over the phone, they can help address your crises and provide support to maximise your income, help you navigate the benefits system, and identify any additional grants you could be entitled to.
-If needed, they’ll issue you with a voucher so you can get an emergency food parcel from the foodbank.
+If needed, they are able to issue you with a voucher so you can get an emergency food parcel from the Foodbank.

-You can also contact the foodbank first so that we can point you in the direction of referral agencies who issue foodbank vouchers.
+You can also contact the Foodbank so that we can point you in the direction of referral agencies who issue Foodbank vouchers.